📅 Last Updated: March 13, 2026 | New startups added weekly

 9. 42% of Sales Reps Feel Uninformed

-A concerning 42% of sales representatives believe they lack sufficient information before making calls.
+A concerning 42% of sales reps believe they lack sufficient information before making calls.
 Without adequate prospect research, understanding of the target company, or knowledge of recent developments, reps struggle to engage effectively.

 This challenge is particularly acute when targeting startups and funded companies.
-Having access to fresh funding data, company size, and technology stack information dramatically improves call quality and conversion rates.
+Having access to fresh funding data, company size, and decision-maker contacts dramatically improves call quality and conversion rates.
+Cold calling statistics consistently show that preparation gaps are one of the most fixable performance problems in B2B sales.

 10. It Takes 209 Calls on Average for One Appointment